SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/dynamic-triggers.md

     3. Press the red **INIT** button or reload your Bridge, and wait for an alert the extension is loaded.
 You only need to do this once, as it will load automatically whenever you connect to Bridge.
     4. Review the premade deck "Dynamic Triggers" for all available extension commands.

-    **Important Note**
+    **Important Note**\
-    This extension may stop working if there are any significant updates to SAMMI Core.
+    Please give the extension a few seconds to initiate on SAMMI startup./ This extension may stop working if there are any significant updates to SAMMI Core.
 If that happens, please contact the developer for an update.

     #### Useful Tips
-    - DTs work the same as temporarily attaching a trigger to the end of the current button triggers
+    - DTs work the same as temporarily attaching a trigger to the end of the button triggers
     - DTs do not override your existing button triggers
-    - DTs follow the exact same rules as regular button triggers, e.g. they won't work if button is blocked
+    - DTs follow the exact same rules as regular button triggers, e.g. they won't work if the button is blocked or the deck is disabled
     - DTs support variables!
 You can freely modify them on the fly and, for example, change the message or who should be allowed to trigger the button.
     - DTs do NOT reset when you reset SAMMI.
 They will stay active until:
         1. You remove them one by one using `Dynamic Triggers: Remove Trigger` command